Vyral/base-template/_posts/2020-07-08-hows-our-real-estate-market-doing.md

 **Cochrane**

 * Sales in Cochrane this month improved over last year’s levels.
 At the same time, new listings also rose, causing some growth in inventory levels.
-However, the improvement in sales outpaced the gains in inventory, causing the months of supply to trend down.&nbsp;
+However, the improvement in sales outpaced the gains in inventory, causing the months of supply to trend down.
 * Supply/demand balances are improving, but it takes time before this is reflected in prices.
 In June, the benchmark price was $394,900.
 This is slightly lower than last month and nearly 4% lower than last year.
-It will likely take several more months of more balanced conditions before there’s an observable any impact on home prices.
+It will likely take several more months of more balanced conditions before there’s an observable impact on home prices.

 **Okotoks**